balintn22/BaseInterceptors/README.md

 # BaseInterceptors
 Provides simple base interceptors for a number of everyday interception scenarios like execution timing, method entry/exit logging or exception handling.
+If you're new to interceptors and realise that implementing them for synchronous and asynchronous methods is more complex than expected, use these base classes to avoid the complexity.

 # Concept
 Implementing an interceptor should be easy, as easy as providing a single method of what to do in case of a certain code aspect.